Blue Diamond Affair: Theft

 In 1989, Kriangkrai Techamong, a Thai worker, stole 91 kg (200 pounds) of jewellery and other valuable gems from the palace of Prince Faisal bin Fahd, where he was employed as a servant.
 Kriangkrai had access to the prince's bedroom and hid the stolen jewelry in a vacuum cleaner bag at the palace.
 It included a valuable 50 carat blue diamond and other gems, which Kriangkrai then shipped to his home in Lampang Province, Thailand.
 The jewels proved difficult to dispose of.
 He began selling items for a pittance.
 A Bangkok jeweller, Santhi Sithanakan, learned of the sales and bought most of the gems from Kriangkrai at a fraction of their value.

 Recovery

 A Royal Thai Police investigation headed by Lieutenant-General Chalor Kerdthes led to Kriangkrai's arrest, Santhi's interrogation and the recovery of most of the stolen jewellery.
 Kriangkai was sentenced to seven years in prison, but he was released after three years as he cooperated with the police and had confessed.

-Chalor Kerdthes's team flew to Saudi Arabia to return the stolen items.
+Chalor's team flew to Saudi Arabia to return the stolen items.
 However, the Saudi authorities discovered that the blue diamond was missing and that about half of the gems returned were fake.

 In Bangkok, rumours spread in the local press that charity gala photos captured a number of government officials' wives wearing diamond necklaces resembling those stolen from the Saudi palace.
 This fuelled Saudi Arabian suspicions that Thai police and VIPs had taken the jewels for themselves.